Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Efficiency Theory

-The efficient influence function for $T=1$ follows a relatively simple and intuitive form, equaling a weighted average of the efficient influence functions for $\E(Y^1)$ and $\E(Y^0)$ plus contributions from the propensity scores $\omega_s, \pi_s$.
-We give this result in the appendix \ref{eif-for-T=1}.
+The efficient influence function corresponding to $T=1$ follows a relatively simple and intuitive form, equaling a weighted average of the efficient influence functions for $\E(Y^1)$ and $\E(Y^0)$ plus contributions from the propensity scores $\omega_s, \pi_s$.
+We give this result in Appendix \ref{eif-for-T=1} as well.